 In addition to this, since ContentKing constantly operates in the background keeping a change-log of what’s going on, you can finally stop manually crawling, checking and auditing everything as soon as you make a change – something which (from first-hand experience) is extremely difficult to do when you have a number of clients that you’re working with.Alex Panagis

 I would dive deeper into what ContentKing is capable of but I want to avoid making this article longer than it needs to be and, honestly, it’s such a great piece of software that it deserves an entire dedicated review of its own which I am already working on.

 We only started using Sitebulb fairly recently after using Screaming Frog for a really long time.

 So far, I’m really liking the way it works and the improved workflow – it’s not only helping us identify and mitigate issues a lot faster but people on our team prefer working with it.
 And the fact that people prefer working with it is extremely important because anything that helps us do better work and we prefer working with, is a win.

 In short, an SEO & marketing agency will need a crawler, but the one that they choose really comes down to personal preference and budget.
 For us, that just so happens to be Sitebulb – it’s fast, works reliably and makes organizing and visualizing reams of data easy and enjoyable.

 ScaleMath lives in Basecamp.
-I honestly have no idea what I did before I stumbled across this one.
-It blows literally every other project management system that is supposed to make your life easier out of the water.
+It’s truly priceless when it comes to bringing our team that’s spread across the globe together & consistently blows literally every other project management system that is supposed to make your life easier out of the water.